Test-Driven Development with Twisted

 Creating a failing test

-Right-click the file base_1.py next to the class declaration, and press Ctrl+Shift+T or choose on the context menu.
+Right-click the file base_1.py next to the class declaration, and press Ctrl+Shift+T or choose from the context menu.
 In the Create Test Dialog you'll have to make some changes to the default settings:

 First, click the browse button next to the Target directory field, and choose test package.